justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 - A `gc_header_type` field that contains marking information for the garbage collector.
 - A tag to identify the object type.
-- One or more additional fields that contain the actual object data.
+- One or more additional fields containing the actual object data.

 #### Value Types

-On the other hand, some data types can be represented using 30 bits or less and can be stored as value types.
+On the other hand, some data types can be represented using 30 bits or less and are stored as value types.
 The great thing about value types is they do not have to be garbage collected because no extra data is allocated for them.
 This makes them super efficient for commonly-used data types.

 Value types are stored using a common technique that is described in Lisp in Small Pieces (among other places).
 On many machines addresses are multiples of four, leaving the two least significant bits free.
 [A brief explanation](http://stackoverflow.com/q/9272526/101258):